tymyrddin/purple/source/docs/audits/picking-the-route.md

 and supervisory, a regulator with statutory powers, of which the NIS2 crossing is the local example.

 Beyond
-this section's four sit others an executive is likely to meet: SOC 2 where customers, often American ones, ask for an assurance report rather than a certificate; DORA for financial entities, with its own ICT risk and resilience testing expectations; data protection audits under GDPR; sector schemes such as TISAX in automotive.
+these four sit others an executive is likely to meet: SOC 2 where customers, often American ones, ask for an assurance report rather than a certificate; DORA for financial entities, with its own ICT risk and resilience testing expectations; data protection audits under GDPR; sector schemes such as TISAX in automotive.